topolvm/topolvm/docs/limitations.md

 Note that pod scheduling is also affected by the amount of CPU and memory.
 Because of this, this problem may not be observable.

-CSI ephemeral volumes may leave orphaned logical volume
+CSI ephemeral volumes may be left orphaned logical volumes
 -------------------------

 The logical volume created by CSI ephemeral volumes may be left behind by restarting the node.